SandarbhYadav/MNIST-Handwritten-Digit-Recognition-using-Keras/README.md

 # MNIST-Handwritten-Digit-Recognition-using-Keras
-Recognising handwritten digits of MNIST dataset by using Keras library
+Recognising handwritten digits of MNIST dataset by using Keras library.